 The Women's Center is presently located in P building, room 127.
 Coffee, companionship, campus information, resources and referral information are available.
 Today's woman will find a place to discuss issues, needs, values and plans.
-Staffed by peer counselors, the hours are generally 9:00 am to 3:00 pm Monday through Friday.
-Everyone is welcome.
+Staffed by peer counselors, the Center is open five days a week.
+Men, as well as women, are welcome to use the facility.